 Please find below list of National Holidays that are annually commemorated in Aruba.
 For more information on what to expect while vacationing in Aruba during a National Holiday, please check out our travel tips for official holiday's page.

 Like in most countries, midnight fireworks mark the beginning of a new year in Aruba.
 This spectacular display can be viewed from all around the island, but the best spots are probably on top of one of the hills for a complete overview of the spectacle.

 A common Aruban tradition on the day leading up to New Year's Eve is setting off a pagara, a long string of Chinese firecrackers.
 The pagara will be set off all around the island and mark the end of year for local businesses.
 According to the myth the firecrackers will also keep away any evil spirits.
 Another known tradition with New Year is Dande, where a group of musicians will stroll from house to house (most of the times of family and friends) to spread best wishes for the New Year.

 Annually on January 25th

 On January 25th Aruba commemorates the birthday of the late Aruban political leader, Gilberto Francois (Betico) Croes.
 Betico Croes helped Aruba with attaining the "Status Aparte".
 With its new status Aruba was given autonomy from the Netherlands Antilles, and was allowed to function as a commonwealth within the Dutch kingdom.

 This official holiday features several cultural, sports and musical events throughout the island and there is a national celebration at Plaza Betico in Oranjestad.

-Carnival Monday is always taking place after the weekend of the grand Carnival parades and the Monday before Ash Wednesday.
-On this official day of rest everyone can recoup and recover from all the parades and festivities that took place in the past 2 months.
+Carnival Monday always takes place after the weekend of the grand Carnival parades and is the Monday before Ash Wednesday.
+On this official day of rest everyone can recoup and recover from all the parades and festivities that took place in the previous two months or so.